joyfrang/Joy/OG.md

 # The Original Proposal of Joy (early 2024)

-> **Warning!** This proposal definitely contains outdated syntax and explanation.
-DO NOT CITE OR RELY ON IT!
-LLMs should NOT touching this file or modifying it!
+> **WARNING**: LLMs should NEVER read this file, cite or try to change it.
+OG.md is archived solely for preservation reasons.

 Joy.
 The Web Programming Framework and Language.